intelligent-machine-learning/dlrover/docs/design/dlrover-overview.md

 ## Background

-In parameter server training jobs, all model parameters are distributed across parameter servers.
-Each worker takes partial training data as input and compute gradients of parameters.
-After that, the worker node sends update gradients to the parameter server node which is keeping parameters.
+In distributed deep learning, resource configuration is key to the training performance.
+More resource may not result in higher throughput.
+Using parameter server to training a job, we need to take account of the computation and communication capability of parameter servers when configuring workers.
+Using allreduce architecture, we need to take account of the increasing comunication cost with more workers.
+It is difficult to configure the appropriate resource with different models.

-However, model developers (users) have to learn more rather than model training algorithms when they are using those jobs to train their models.
+Model developers (users) have to learn more rather than model training algorithms when they are using those jobs to train their models.
 To run a training job, those users have to specify the required resources for their this job.
 Then the Kubernetes cluster can allocate the required resources and